bgroveben/DjangoPlay2Learn/README.md

 -- my reviews view with update and delete buttons on each review
     -- like myscores template and views
     -- buttons for edit and delete
--- update view with prefilled review form
+-- update view with new ReviewForm instance
-    -- HTML validate on submit

 -- Change votes widget on ReviewForm into something not hideous